splunk/public-o11y-docs/private-preview/aopt/aopt-workload-details.rst

 Instant Recommendations
 ==========================================================

 :guilabel:`Instant Recommendations` offers simple, actionable changes to a workload's pods which you can implement quickly and easily to improve its resource utilization.
+The recommendations address both under-provisioning as well as over-provisioning.
+For example, if a workload doesn't use all of the resources it requested, :guilabel:`Instant Recommendations` reduces its footprint and, ultimately, your costs for the Kubernetes cluster.

 Why are these recommendations given?